fsuri/Pequin-Artifact/CloudlabSetup.md

 Note, that the names are just placeholder names and do NOT correspond to real region placement.
 To emulate WAN latencies our experiment configs allow assigning ping latencies to sever-names.

 ### Using a control machine (skip if using local machine)
 When using a control machine (and not your local machine) to start experiments, you will need to source setvars.sh and may need to export the LD_LIBRARY_PATH for the Java dependencies (see section "Install Dependencies") before building.
-You will need to do this everytime you start a new control machine because those may not be persisted across images.
+You will need to do this everytime you start a new control machine because those are not be persisted across images.

 Before connecting to your control machine, start an SSH agent in your local terminal with `eval $(ssh-agent -s)`.
 Then add your Cloudlab SSH key to the agent `ssh-add <path to Cloudlab key>`.